 - “Turn off at 11 p.m.”

-Factor in three HDMI slots for hooking up all your accessories, be it a streaming device (although seeing as this particular model comes bundled with Roku streaming software, you shouldn’t need one), a gaming console, a DVR, or maybe even all three, and — ding, ding, ding — we have a clear winner.
+Factor in four HDMI slots for hooking up all your accessories, be it a streaming device (although seeing as this particular model comes bundled with Roku streaming software, you shouldn’t need one), a gaming console, a DVR, or maybe even all three, and — ding, ding, ding — theis the clear winner.

-Who it’s for: Movie fans searching for the biggest feature-packed screen possible on a budget.
+Who it’s for: Movie fans searching for a TV that will look amazing even in bright rooms.

 Why you should buy this: It’s one of the few TVs in this price range with features tailored specifically for gamers.